angel-christian/animal-kingdom-sidebar/README.md

-# animal-kingdom-sidebar
+# 🦁 Animal Kingdom - Sidebar Navigation (HTML + CSS)

 A responsive sidebar built using HTML and CSS.
 No JavaScript involved.
-# 🦁 Animal Kingdom - Sidebar Navigation (HTML + CSS)

-This is a mini web project showcasing a responsive and interactive sidebar — built entirely using **HTML and CSS**, without a single line of JavaScript.
+---

 ## 🔍 About the Project